nkolev92/CentralPackageManagementDemo/README.md

 # CentralPackageManagementDemo

-A repo using Central Package Management
+A repo using Central Package Management.